Nuclear salt-water rocket

-A nuclear salt-water rocket (NSWR) is a theoretical type of nuclear thermal rocket which was designed by Robert Zubrin.
-In place of traditional chemical propellant, such as that in a chemical rocket, the rocket would be fueled by salts of plutonium or 20 percent enriched uranium.
+The nuclear salt-water rocket (NSWR) is a theoretical type of nuclear thermal rocket designed by Robert Zubrin.
+In place of traditional chemical propellant, such as that in a chemical rocket, the rocket would be fueled by salts of plutonium or 20-percent-enriched uranium.
 The solution would be contained in a bundle of pipes coated in boron carbide (for its properties of neutron absorption).
 Through a combination of the coating and space between the pipes, the contents would not reach critical mass until the solution is pumped into a reaction chamber, thus reaching a critical mass, and being expelled through a nozzle to generate thrust.

 Proposed design

 Chemical rockets use heat energy produced by a chemical reaction to heat the gas products.
 The hot products exit through a propulsion nozzle at a very high speed, creating thrust.
 In a nuclear thermal rocket (NTR), thrust is created by heating a fluid by using a nuclear fission reactor.
-The lower the molecular weight of the exhaust, hydrogen having the lowest possible, the more efficient the motor can be.
+The lower the molecular weight of the exhaust (hydrogen having the lowest possible), the more efficient the motor can be.
 However, in this engine the propellant can be any of many fluids having suitable properties as it does not participate in generating heat.
-In a NSWR the nuclear salt-water would be made to flow through a reaction chamber and out of an exhaust nozzle in such a way and at such speeds that critical mass will begin once the chamber is filled to a certain point; however, the peak neutron flux of the fission reaction would occur outside the vehicle.
+In a NSWR, the nuclear salt-water would be made to flow through a reaction chamber and out of an exhaust nozzle in such a way and at such speeds that critical mass will begin once the chamber is filled to a certain point; however, the peak neutron flux of the fission reaction would occur outside the vehicle.